hifichevymane/youtube-downloader-py/README.md

 # youtube-audio-downloader-py
 # !!!ATENTION!!!
-This tool is meant to be used to download CC0 licenced content, we do not support nor recommend using it for illegal activities.
+This script is only educational project, we do not support nor recommend using it for illegal activities.